 What is responsible for this type of rash is not an STD, but your immune system.
 The only parameter you need is an allergen.
 An allergen is something you can eat, inhale or touch and have an allergic reaction.
 Some common allergens that you might get in contact with and without you knowing, are the following:

 In general, allergic reactions might be mild, moderate, or severe in intensity.
 A typical and mild allergic reaction consists of hives, itchiness, stuffy nose, and rash.
 An allergic rash appears suddenly, and after contact with the allergen.
 It disappears quickly upon medication.
 A severe allergic reaction is a life-threatening condition that interferes with our vital body functions, such as breathing.

 A picture of heat rash

 Heat rash subsides on its own, from a couple of hours to in merely a day.
 Simply by washing your genitals or changing clothes, you may notice the heat rashes subsiding.
-Try cooling the skin and you will find quite a relief.
-If not it can be Herpes.
+Try cooling the skin and avoiding heat exposure, and you will find quite a relief.
+If not, it can be herpes.

 Herpes rash is a type of rash full of blisters that can appear in any part of the body.
 Usually, it manifests around the mouth or at the genitals and is irrelevant to the heat.
 It won't clear up if you cool down the area or if you change your clothes.
 Also, it is contagious, whereas heat rash isn't.

 If the redness or itchiness does not seem to reduce after a few days or if the lesions and bumps spread, you must seek a doctor and get proper diagnosis immediately.
 STD test kits can help you exclude heat rash and establish a herpes diagnosis on your own.